bitscoper/Bitscoper_Cyber_ToolBox/README.md

 # Bitscoper Cyber ToolBox

-A Flutter project consisting of TCP Port Scanner, Route Tracer, File Hash Calculator, and Series URI Crawler.
+A Flutter project consisting of TCP Port Scanner, Route Tracer, File Hash Calculator, Series URI Crawler, and WHOIS Retriever.

 ### TCP Port Scanner
 Scans ports from 0 to 65535 on a target server and reports the open ports.